netfab/GLogiK/README.md

 Runtime Dependencies
 ====================

- * a user-seat-session manager :
+ * if built with D-Bus support, a user-seat-session manager is required to run desktop binaries :
    - sys-auth/elogind
    - sys-apps/systemd
-   - sys-auth/consolekit >= 1.1.2

 GLogiK Daemon and Desktop Service
 =================================